dimi2/DyAnnotationExtractor/README.md

 Then use the DyAnnotationExtractor tool to get just the highlighted parts.

-On the comman line execute following command.
+On the command line execute following command.
 For Windows:
 ```
 DyAnnotationExtractor -input "Getting Started with Ubuntu 16.04.pdf"